arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 If all goes well, you will see the new node join on the cluster after about up to one minute.

+If all goes well, you will see the new node join on the cluster after about up to one minute.

 ```bash timeout=100 wait=70
 $ kubectl get nodes --selector=eks.amazonaws.com/nodegroup=new_nodegroup_3
 NAME                                          STATUS   ROLES    AGE    VERSION